-Students may fulfil degree requirements by successfully completing courses offered by Point University.
-Students may also secure credit for prior learning.
-Point accepts an unlimited number of credits for prior learning within the bounds of the University's residency requirements (see below under "Residency Requirements and Transfer Credits") and the policies outlined below.
-Decisions regarding the awarding of credit for prior learning are made by the

-Registrar Office staff in consultation with college deans and the Chief Academic Officer.
+Students may fulfill degree requirements by successfully completing courses offered by Point University.
+Students may also secure credit for courses taken at previous institutions.
+Point accepts an unlimited number of transfer credits within the bounds of the University's residency requirements (see below under "Residency Requirements and Transfer Credits") and the policies outlined below.
+Decisions regarding the awarding of transfer credit are made by the Registrar Office staff in consultation with college deans and the Chief Academic Officer.
 The Registrar provides students with transcript evaluations and other documents specifying the type and amount of credit granted.